Lisbon in December: A Holiday Walk in an Enchanting City

 Festive Walking Route of Lisbon in December

-Follow the map to see the route!
-There isn’t a particular order - if you are in Lisbon in December, design your walk from your accommodations.
+Plug these spots into your Google Maps app to figure out your route!
+There isn’t a particular order - if you are in Lisbon in December, design your walk from your hotel or accommodations.
 This one is pretty long, so you may consider splitting the journey into two.
 Enjoy the Baixa and Chiado districts one evening and Parque Eduardo VII and Avenida da Liberdade another.
 Everything is free, but be prepared to purchase some delicious holiday treats along the way!

 Parque Eduardo VII